 Leading experts across various fields.
 The core faculty, however is drawn from CSE’s experienced research and programme staff.
 Visiting faculty and guest lecturers include working development professionals, eminent environmentalists, noted academicians from leading universities, grassroots activists and prominent policy makers, among others.
 The course is inspired by a concern that animated the work of eminent environmentalist Anil Agarwal, whose ideas on environment and sustainability remain relevant even today- the need to balance economic growth and ecological concern.
 He called it ‘the challenge of the balance’.

 Urban growth challenges: Water & waste management, air pollution & mobility

 Climate change & global environmental governance

-Includes training fees, month long stay, local and outstation field excursions, select reading materials, together with lunch and refreshments during all training days.
-Note: 1 - Course fee: Rs 8000/- (field trips, reading materials & meals) 2 - Stay cost for the month: Rs 12000/ (accommodation & meals in hostel)
+This includes training fees, month long stay, local and outstation field excursions, select reading materials, together with lunch and refreshments during all training days.
+Note:

 When sending your draft/cheque, do mention on the envelope the name of the course.
 Email the draft/cheque number to course contact.

-COURSE TIMINGS: 9:30 am to 5:00pm, most of the weekends will be spent in the class or on field visits.
+9:30 am to 5:00pm.
+Most of the weekends will be spent in the class or on field visits.